 The angle differs from each hill but is always dominated by the terracotta of the city’s roof tiles punctuated by the odd church spire or cathedral dome.
 You’ll also see cruise ships on weekends disgorging their vast armies of tourists into the city from their berths right on the riverbank.

 Descending in a criss-cross of winding lanes from the castle, the Alfama neighborhood is a tenuous link to Lisbon’s Moorish past which survived the destruction of 1755.

-Characterised by narrow tightly packed streets and cramped little squares, I was forever getting lost in Alfama.
+Characterized by narrow tightly packed streets and cramped little squares, I was forever getting lost in Alfama.

-Eventually I memorized a few favorite pieces of the tiled mosaics which line the walls so I could find my way around.
+Eventually, I memorized a few favorite pieces of the tiled mosaics which line the walls so I could find my way around.
 Large parts of Lisbon are decorated in tiles, azulejo, with blue on white being the traditional scheme.
 Sometimes they are arranged in simple geometric patterns but often they form detailed mosaic images.

-Even when chipped or broken, as they often are in run down Alfama, the azulejo beautifully and colorfully adorn the city.
-Famously, the neighborhood is home to Fado, the traditional music of Lisbon, and in the warm evenings the streets are animated by its melancholic notes fluttering out of bars and restaurants.
+Even when chipped or broken, as they often are in run-down Alfama, the azulejo beautifully and colorfully adorn the city.
+Famously, the neighborhood is home to Fado, the traditional music of Lisbon, and in the warm evenings, the streets are animated by its melancholic notes fluttering out of bars and restaurants.